 An outcome of this rapid escalation in the numbers of such proceedings was a change to the High Court Rules.
-New High Court Rules, taking effect from January 2005, permit the High Court to deal with many applications for special leave to appeal without conducting an oral hearing.
+New High Court Rules took effect from January 2005.
+They permit the High Court to deal with many applications for special leave to appeal without conducting an oral hearing60.
 This is a new development.
-The result has been the division of the Justices into Panels of two, for the purpose of examining such applications on the papers.
-Two Justices constitute the Full Court.
-Initially, Justice Gummow and I constituted one such Panel.
-We were required regularly to examine applications assigned to us by the Chief Justice, following discussion by him with the High Court Registry.
+The result has been the division of the Justices into Panels of two or three for the purpose of examining such applications on the papers.
 The papers are carefully examined.
 If the application is dismissed short reasons are given.
 Such reasons are read, and the orders pronounced, in open court.
 Commonly, migration applications are dismissed because the applicant cannot identify any error of law or of jurisdiction sufficient to engage the attention of the Court.
-Of course, if a party is not legally represented, the inability to express such errors is unsurprising given the opacity of the expression "jurisdictional error: I have sometimes confessed to being uncertain about its meaning myself.
+Of course, if a party is not legally represented, the inability to express such errors is unsurprising given the opacity of the expression "jurisdictional error61: I have sometimes confessed to being uncertain about its meaning myself.

-&lt;sup>57 McHugh, above, n 14, 6.
+59 McHugh, above, n 14, 6.

-&lt;sup>58 High Court Rules, (2004), Rule 41.11.
+60 High Court Rules, (2004), Rule 41.11.

 The new procedure imposes on the Justices a duty to examine the papers in such cases most carefully.
 When, as sometimes occurs, a point is noticed (either in the written arguments or in the reasons of the courts and tribunal below), the application is transferred to be heard orally in an ordinary special leave hearing list.
 In such cases, recommendations are sometimes made for the High Court Registry to endeavour to secure pro bono legal assistance for the applicant if he or she is not legally represented.
-Fortunately, there are members of the
+Fortunately, there are members of the Australian legal profession who are willing to afford assistance of this kind.